 Personal Finance Resources: Financial Education & Literacy

-What Running a Marathon Will Teach You About Personal Finance
+What Training for a Marathon Will Teach You About Personal Finance

 In this way, marathon training is not unlike setting your own personal financial goals.
 You have things you’re reaching for, and you know it’ll take time and effort to achieve them.
 You need willpower to hit financial milestones, too.